 Maybe you just got pulled over for the first time or received a ticket you don’t think you deserved.
 In the moment, all you’re probably thinking about is staying calm and hoping the cop doesn’t dock you for much.
 When you see your insurance rates increase, however, you’ll wish you had fixed that taillight last week.

 The extent to which these violations will affect your car insurance rates depends on the state you live in and the insurance company you work with.
 Most importantly, the severity of the violation is taken into account; for instance, a DUI will follow you longer than a speeding ticket or fender bender.
-You can learn more about the types of tickets and what they can do to your auto insurance here.

-You don’t want to let one minor accident or speeding ticket raise your premiums.
+You don’t want to let one minor accident or speeding ticket raise your rates.
 That’s why a lot of drivers try to clear their records to ensure they’re getting the best rates.
 It might seem like a tough process, but with persistence and the right auto insurance provider, the rewards will outweigh the risks.

 Contest a ticket